β¨ Provincial Government Proclamation

 Next Page →

-Lease cancellation, Crown Lands, Gold Fields Act, Otago Gold Field, Depasturing
+Crown Lands, Otago, Gold Fields Act, Lease Cancellation, Depasturing

 - Thomas Dick (Esquire), Former Superintendent of the Province of Otago

-- James Macandrew, Esquire, Superintendent of the Province of Otago
+- James Macandrew, Superintendent of the Province of Otago

 Otago Provincial Gazette 1875, No 953